Demi Rose Is the 'Best Version' of Herself With Bright Bikini Photos

 View this post on Instagram

-"I love seeing these amazing photos, you look spectacular and gorgeous," one fan wrote in the comments of the photo.
+"I love seeing these amazing photos; you look spectacular and gorgeous," one fan wrote in the comments of the photo.
 "You are a very cute and very elegant princess," another added.
-Several others dropped in a series of fire emoji and hearts to celebrate Rose's looks and to give her sustenance for another day.
+Several others dropped in a series of fire emojis and hearts to celebrate Rose's looks and to give her sustenance for another day.

 Her most recent photo actually shows even less but does give the model a chance to bask in the glow of the sunshine.
 "Sunlit from Heaven," she wrote in the caption of the photo, including a white heart emoji.